Las Ventas

-The plaza de toros de Las Ventas, known simply as Las Ventas [laz ˈβentas], is the largest bullfighting ring in Spain, located in the Guindalera quarter of the Salamanca district of Madrid.
+The Plaza de Toros de Las Ventas, known simply as Las Ventas [laz ˈβentas], is the largest bullfighting ring in Spain, located in the Guindalera quarter of the Salamanca district of Madrid.
 It was inaugurated on June 17, 1931.
-Its seating capacity of 23,798, makes it the third-largest bullfighting run in the world, after bullrings in Mexico and Venezuela, respectively.
+Its seating capacity of 23,798, makes it the third-largest bullfighting ring in the world, after bullrings in Mexico and Venezuela.
+After the federal ban of bullfighting in Plaza México, Las Ventas is the second largest bullring in the world still in operation for its original intention.

 This bullring was designed by the architect José Espeliú in the Neo-Mudéjar (Moorish) style with ceramic incrustations.
 The seats are situated in ten "tendidos".
 The price of the seats depends upon how close they are to the arena and whether they are in the sun or the shade (the latter being more expensive).
 The bullfighting season starts in March and ends in October; bullfights are held every day during the San Isidro Fiesta, and every Sunday or holiday during the season.
 Bullfights start at 6 or 7pm and last for two to three hours.

 History

-From 1913 to 1920, bullfighting gained such a momentum that Madrid's former main bullring at the Carretera de Aragón was not big enough.
+From 1913 to 1920, bullfighting gained such a momentum that Madrid's former main bullring of Fuente del Berro was not big enough.
 It was José Gómez Ortega "Joselito" who complained about the necessity of a new "monumental" bullring, to open this part of Spain's heritage and culture to the whole city of Madrid.
 Architect José Espeliú (friend of Joselito) began to work on the project.

 A family called Jardón donated the land to the Madrid Provincial Council, provided that they could run the arena for fifty years.
 The deputation accepted the proposal on November 12, 1920.
 On March 19, 1922, in the exact center of the prospective arena, the first stone was placed.
 The construction of the bullring would cost 12 million pesetas (4.5 million over budget), and it would replace the old bullring, dating from 1874.

 "Las Ventas" was finished in 1929 and two years later, June 17, 1931, a charity bullfight was held with a full-capacity crowd to inaugurate it.
 Bullfighting stopped during the Spanish Civil War and did not resume until May 1939.

-The bullring was used as Francoist concentration camp.
+The bullring was used as a Francoist concentration camp.

 There is a Pasodoble called 'Plaza de las Ventas' and the composer Maestro Manuel Lillo dedicated to this arena.